ubsuny/23-Homework6G1/documentation.md

 Docstrings added for the calculus.py<br>

-### Reuse github actions for linting and unit tests for calculus.py
+### (3) Reuse github actions for linting and unit tests for calculus.py
+I am working on this part, I added but its not properly working, I corrected many things linting suggested but still there are some errors I need to fix.
+I am working on them and hope to correct them before the deadline.

 ### (4) Unit test for calculus.py
 Unit test is done for calculus.py <br>